neuronsimulator/nrn/programming/math/matrix.rst

     Description:
-        Copies the matrix elements into a vector in column order. i.e the jth column starts
+        Copies the matrix elements into a :class:`Vector` in column order. i.e the jth column starts
         at vobj.x[msrc.nrow*j] .
         The vector is sized to nrow*ncol.